NicholasThrom/ts-express-empty/style-guide.md

 `ts-lint` does not enforce the amount of indentation, other than ensuring it is divisible by 4.
-Obviously this should not be abused.
+Obviously, do not abuse this.

 Where `ts-lint` does not have an opinion, choose the most readable option.